Niaz2959/Basic-Automated-Testing-using-Selenium/README.md

 # Basic-Automated-Testing-using-Selenium

 ## About this Project
-### This is an automation project where I have automated a some components of a website.
+### This is an automation project where I have automated some components of a website.
 Here all tests were done by Selenium.

 ## Tools & Technology used:
 - Selenium